 Point to one end, which is always present.

 I lived in that popcult fauxworld for years before escaping and, looking back, I seem to remember it not as replete with luminous headlands overlooking the sea, but as the shadowlands that loom beyond a darker border.
-It was neither a gift nor a curse, a burden or a blessing.
+Being in the now was neither a gift nor a curse, a burden or a blessing.
 It simply was and, as a result, was rather unremarkable.

 That secular world originated out of nothing, out of the limited imagination of the noosphere and, with no reach beyond itself, existed closer to the Alpha than to the Omega.
-It had, as secular things often do, a tangle of bright, shiny deceivers clustered around it like gnats outside a privy, but when you arrived at the center it had nothing to say about tomorrow, and very little to promise about this day other than that it would be roughly similar to yesterday.
+That world had, as secular things often do, a tangle of bright, shiny deceivers clustered around it like gnats outside a privy.
+When you arrived at the center “the now” it had nothing to say about tomorrow, and very little to promise about this day other than that it would be roughly similar to yesterday.
 There was little inscape and no escape.
-Its “Now” was always the same day, neither given nor taken but simply existing.
-It was the kind of day in which the existence of the Human and the existence of Planaria were essentially equal.
+The secular “Now” was always the same day, neither given nor taken but simply existing.
+It was the kind of day in which the existence of the Human and the existence of a sea slug was essentially equal.
 I, for one, would rather ask for my day than simply arrive in it.

 I once knew that phrase, “Tomorrow is not promised,” in a rather dry, academic, vaguely poetic manner.
-Now, having had my all my tomorrows removed and then miraculously restored, I understand the phrase down to the marrow of my bones.
-Coming into this day I always ask “Give us this day.”
-Departing the day I find I return to the early litanies of childhood, “I pray the Lord my soul to keep.
+Now, having had my all my tomorrows removed and then miraculously restored a few times, I understand the phrase down to the marrow of my bones.
+Coming into this day I always ask the Lord to “Give us this day.”
+Departing this day I find I return to the early litanies of childhood, “I pray the Lord my soul to keep.
 If I should die before I wake….”